 Cel and Steph show us how even in the second most expensive city in Canada you can still carve out your own piece of the pie.
 On their site you’ll get access to their monthly financial statements and resources for budgeting, financial minimalism and frugal cooking hacks.

 18. Fire We Go

-New to the FIRE scene, bloggers Kristine and Gean started their journey in 2019.
-They were carrying a combined debt load of $60K when they realized their spending habits were holding them back.
-In their first year of FIRE they were able to eliminate that debt and then refinanced their mortgage to maximize their dividend investing strategy.
+Fairly new to the FIRE scene, bloggers Kristine and Gean started their journey in 2019.
+They were carrying a combined debt load of $60K when they realized their spending habits were holding them back from financial independence.
+In the first year of their FIRE journey they were able to eliminate that debt and refinanced their mortgage to maximize their dividend investing strategy.

 This blog is tailored to older Canadians who are new to the FIRE movement with a much shorter time horizon.
-Here you will find monthly net worth updates with a complete breakdown of assets, liabilities and investment income from dividends.
-They show you exactly what stocks they’re invested in, how much and how its performing.
+Here, you will find monthly net worth updates with a complete breakdown of assets, liabilities, and investment income from dividends.
+They show you exactly what stocks they’re invested in, how much, and how well the stock is performing.
 They also have a YouTube channel!

 19. FI Garage

 Born from three friends talking shop over pints of microbrew, FI Garage was born to tackle big financial topics in a comfortable laid-back setting.
 What started as a podcast has now turned into a burgeoning community of everyday people like you tuning in for insight and inspiration.